Housing

 Palestine 45.65%

 Settlements deeply impact how people live their lives in the occupied West Bank.
-Israeli human rights group Yesh Din point out that settlement building involves the illegal appropriation of Palestinian land on a huge scale.
-Hundreds of thousands of acres of land used by Palestinians for farming, grazing and living has been seized unjustly.
+Israeli human rights group Yesh Din contend that settlement building involves the appropriation of Palestinian land on a huge scale.
+Hundreds of thousands of acres of land used by Palestinians for farming, grazing and living has been seized.
 Land has been taken to build hundreds of kilometres of roads that are solely for use by settlers.
-The route of the Separation Barrier runs up to 20km deep into Palestinian land, effectively annexing it to Israel to allow for settlement development on the ‘Israeli’ side of the barrier.
+The route of the Separation Barrier runs up to 20km deep into Palestinian land, effectively annexing it to Israel to allow for settlement development on the Israeli side of the barrier.

 ‘Settlements are the single most important element shaping life in the West Bank.
 Their destructive impact on the human rights of Palestinians far exceeds the hundreds of thousands of dunams seized to build them.’